Vision and aims

 Students will study a range of texts in preparing for their GCSE exam.
-Students will complete functional skills qualifications and the AQA ‘Step Up’ program.
-The ‘Step Up’ program will provide students with the core skills needed for their English GCSE while gaining up to two qualifications (silver award and gold award).
-Students will study a range of texts such as Shakespeare, ‘Holes’ and ‘Goodnight Mister Tom’.
+Students will complete functional skills qualifications at either ELC3 and or level 1.
+This will provide students with the core skills needed for their English GCSE while gaining up to two qualifications.
+Students will study a range of texts such as Shakespeare, modern literature and poetry.

 Students will study an array of texts including ‘Of Mice and Men’ and Shakespeare to widen their reading and to prepare them for their GCSE exam.
 Students will take part in speaking and listening activities to build confidence with the spoken word.

 Students will prepare for their GCSE exam with Cambridge iGCSE.
 This exam requires students to analyse language, summaries texts and evaluate key parts of a text.
 The course requires them to complete three pieces of coursework: describe, argue and respond.
 Students will also complete a 4 minute speaking and listening exam which will require them to present on a topic of their choice and have a short discussion afterwards.

 Students will use Year 12 to boost their learning and complete their Level 2 Functional Skills exam.
 Whilst studying this course student will need to be able to:

 Select, read, understand and compare texts and Select and use different types of texts to use them to gather information, ideas, and arguments obtain and utilise relevant information and opinions.

 Write a range of texts, including extended Present information/ideas concisely, written documents, communicating information, logically, and persuasively ideas and opinions, effectively and persuasively.

 Make a range of contributions to discussions in a Consider complex information and give range of contexts, including those that are a relevant, cogent response in appropriate unfamiliar, and make effective presentations.